 68. A convincing cover

 While we wouldn’t dare advocate judging books by their covers, we’re not blind to the fact that potential leads probably will.
-Providing them with a mockup image of your offer gives them an idea of the level of quality they can expect, and encourages conversions.
-In this case, it’s a matter of putting your best foot forward and presenting a professional-looking, well-designed image.
-This should be consistent with the design scheme of the white paper as a whole, so there aren’t any surprises when leads download the PDF.
+Providing them with a mockup of your offer gives them an idea of the quality they can expect and encourages conversions.
+In this case, it’s about putting your best foot forward and presenting a professional, well-designed image.
+This should be consistent with the paper's overall design scheme, so there aren’t any surprises when leads download the PDF.

 69. High quality images